-His diverse background includes: studying mathematics, education, and theater at the University at Buffalo; touring with a nonprofit circus; training with instructors from Broadway and Cirque du Soleil; teaching workshops on juggling and life skills; and presenting for companies, conferences, schools, ministries, and others.
+His diverse background includes: studying mathematics, education, and theater at the University at Buffalo; touring with a nonprofit circus; training with instructors from Broadway and Cirque du Soleil; teaching juggling/life workshops; and uplifting people for 25+ years.

 . . .